amd/Quark/docs/source/install.rst

 Install Python
 ^^^^^^^^^^^^^^

-Python 3.9, 3.10, 3.11 or 3.12 is required. *Python 3.13 is not currently supported* by Quark's dependencies.
+Python 3.10, 3.11 or 3.12 is required. *Python 3.13 is not currently supported* by Quark's dependencies.

-On all platforms we recommend installing Python with an environment such as `Miniconda <https://docs.anaconda.com/miniconda/>`_, which will simplify installation of dependencies.
+On all platforms we recommend installing Python with an environment such as `Miniforge <https://github.com/conda-forge/miniforge>`_, which will simplify installation of dependencies.

 .. note::